arkitektio/arkitektio.github.io/docs/developers/python/classical/read-write.md

    print(image.data)
 ```

 You can make this code run by copying it into a python file and running it.
 You will need to install the arkitekt client first.
-You can find instructions on how to do this in the [installation](/docs/developers/python/installation.md) tutorial.
+You can find instructions on how to do this in the [installation](/docs/developers/python/installation) tutorial.

 But lets take a closer look at what is happening here.

 1. First we create an `App` through the easy (builder) function.
 The `App` is the main way for you to interact with the Arkitekt API, it holds the connection to the server, and provides you with a context to interact with the server.
-You can read more about the `App` in the [App](/docs/developers/python/app.md) tutorial.

    :::note
    We would advise you to use the `easy` function to create an app.
 This function will automatically create a new app (uniquely belong to you) if it does not exist yet.
 If the app already exists, it will return the existing app.
 This is useful if you want to use the same app in multiple scripts.